1. When is the Office of Student Financial Aid (OSFA) open?

-Our office handles hundreds of phone calls per week during peak times (like registration) making it very difficult to get through.
-We recommend that you try to find the information you are looking for on our website or on Pounce.
-You may also send us an email (Summerville campus; Health Sciences campus).
+Our office handles hundreds of calls per week during peak times (like registration) making it very difficult to get through.
+We recommend that you try to find the information you are looking for on our website or on POUNCE.
+You may also send us an email (Summerville Campus; Health Sciences campus).

 Complete the Free Application for Federal Student Aid (FAFSA) online.
 Augusta University uses the FAFSA information to determine how much aid you will receive.
 You must complete the FAFSA every year you are in college.
 The FAFSA is available every January 1st for the upcoming academic year.

-- How can I check the status of my financial aid?
+4. How can I check the status of my Financial Aid status?

 Per the Family Education Rights and Privacy Act (FERPA), we cannot discuss your account to another person without your permission.
 You must sign and submit to our office the Student Consent Form.
 If the form is not submitted in person, then it must be notarized.

 6. How much in Stafford Direct Loans can I borrow?